Hanan-Abdulwahab-Siala/CodeAnalyzer/documentation/README1.md

 for /f "delims=" %N in ('ssh -m hmac-sha2-512 k12345@hpc.create.kcl.ac.uk "squeue -j 37241508 -h -o %%N"') do ssh -m hmac-sha2-512 -N -L 7860:%N:7860 k12345@hpc.create.kcl.ac.uk
 ```

+Instead, you can use the same number that appears when you request a GPU job.
+I mentioned this earlier when you ran the `srun` command.

 Step 8 — Windows: open the browser

-Open your browser and enter:
+Please leave both windows open, then open your browser and enter:
 ```bash
 http://localhost:7860
 ```